 Breast massage can be used as a tool to relieve pain and diminish breast cysts.
 Although often not cancerous or immediately harmful, breast cysts are a sign that there’s an imbalance in the body that should be addressed.
 They can occur as a single cyst or multiple cysts, and are small sacs filled with fluid, air, or organic debris that can cause pain and discomfort.
-They sometimes are more prevalent and painful during your menstrual cycle, and disappear once your menses has finished.
+They sometimes are more prevalent and painful during the ovulation or menstrual cycle, and disappear once your menses has finished.
 Breast massage can help to break down the tissue holding the cysts together and to dissolve the lumps.

-Breast Cancer Prevention, Treatment, and Pain Management
+Breast Cancer Prevention and Pain Management

 Breast cancer can occur when healthy cells mutate into abnormal cells and develop into cancerous growths.
 The use of breast massage as a preventative measure works by stimulating abnormal cells’ activity back into their healthy state.
-This reduces the possibility of cancerous growth.
+This can potentially reduce the possibility of cancerous growth.
 Massage also stimulates the production of serotonin, dopamine, lymphocytes, and NK cells, which actively decrease cortisol levels (our stress hormone) and help to fight cancerous cells.
 Massage can also be an effective treatment for pain management and postoperative edema and healing.
 This is closely tied to the lymphatic system.
 Often the system is compromised during any surgery associated with breast cancer treatment, but through massage, we can help to support its function and increase the release of toxins.
 Breast massage is also a gentle, nurturing, and relaxing treatment, which can be one of the most important aspects of cancer care.

-*Note: If you’re currently in cancer treatment or post-op/remission, consult with your healthcare professional prior to administering breast massage to make sure it’s right for you or reach out to a Holistic Practioner for support.
+*Note: If you’re currently in cancer treatment or post-op/remission, consult with your healthcare professional prior to administering breast massage to make sure it’s right for you or reach out to a Holistic Practitioner for support.